Who is Maurizio Cattelan?

 One great controversial work was the La Nona Ora of 1999, where he made a life-like wax sculpture of Pope John Paul getting hit by a meteorite.
 The statue stirred up quite a ruckus in the religious circles but didn’t deter him from going on ahead with his crazy art designs.
 Other satirical works include; Him of 2001, L.O.V.E. of 2010 and his most recent and quite controversial so far, America of 2016.

-This work came after the artist had declared his decision of retiring from art making back in 2015.
+This work came after the artist had declared his decision to retire from art making back in 2015.
 The time off stirred up his artistic touch into creating an 18 karat, fully functioning solid gold toilet.

-The golden toilet was for the Guggenheim museum in New York, but later found its way to Blenheim Palace in the United Kingdom where it was reported stolen in 2016.
+The golden toilet was a popular artwork at the Guggenheim in New York before being transferred to the 18th-century palace in England, where it was reported stolen in 2019.
 The masterpiece was received with quite a stir in the United States as Cattelan said it represented and expressed the excess wealth in the country.
 Having its debut in the public scene coinciding with Trump’s candidacy for president sparked even more talk of this piece.

 The America piece expressed how, in modern times, the overly rich and the poor ultimately connect toilet-wise.
 This work was last estimated to be worth almost $6 million, but Maurizio Cattelan refused to comment on this or even the cost of producing the sculpture.